makersacademy/bowling-challenge/README.md

 If you would like to play again (likely), no need to refresh.
 Just press the bowling ball and the game will restart.

-## In Action
+## In action

 ![alt test](/images/the-perfect-game.gif)

-## To be Added
+## To be added

 I would like to remove the option of knocking down more pins than what exist.
 For example, if the player get seven on the first throw of a frame, only one to three would be available on the next go.

+I used bootstrap for the layout of the page.
+There are areas in the styling I would like to improve: scorecard and the white space at the bottom of the page would be the first to be updated.